 Canada’s Best Managed designation is a recognized symbol of excellence and a source of pride for winning Canadian businesses.
 Businesses compete each year to be named on Deloitte’s list of the country’s best managed companies, and the winners are selected through a rigorous and independent evaluation process.
-Southwest Properties was a winner of Canada’s 50 Best Managed Companies program in 2011 and has re-qualified in between 2012 – 2016 to maintain our current status as a Best Managed company.
+In 2018 Southwest Properties earned Platinum Member status after maintaining Best Managed status for seven years.

 Income Property Owner of the Year 2017 was awarded to Southwest Properties by the Income Property Owners Assocation of Nova Scotia ( IPOANS ).
 The award recognizes an IPOANS member that demonstrates property management excellence and professionalism.
 The company must exhibit a willingness to go above and beyond property management status quo by delivering outstanding customer service, a strong commitment to resident relations, property maintenance, and community involvement.
 The member that demonstrates stellar practices in all departments; human resources, resident management, operations, sustainability, employee & resident education and occupational health & safety.

 Marketing Trendsetter of the Year 2016 was awarded to Southwest Properties through IPOANS (Investment Property Owners Association of Nova Scotia ) in recognition of Southwest’s progressive initiatives with marketing in the marketplace – from strategy to online presence.

 Atlantic Business Ethics Award was presented to Southwest Properties in 2008 by the Better Business Bureau of the Atlantic Provinces.
 The bureau honours companies whose leaders demonstrate a high level of personal character and that the organization’s practices meet the highest standards of ethics, and consequently generate trust.
 This award recognizes Southwest’s continued demonstration of ethical and values-based business practices.